To most actors the world over, having a place in America’s movie industry, is their utmost desire.

 However, there are some Ghanaian living in Europe and America who are making great strides in the entertainment industry.

-While it has difficult for Ghanaians born in Ghana to gain such prominence in Hollywood, being born in the America or Europe and sometimes, having a parent as citizen of these places is trump card to the artist easily breaking through the Hollywood market.
+While it has been difficult for Ghanaians born in Ghana to gain such prominence in Hollywood, being born in America or Europe and sometimes, having a parent as a citizen of these places is the trump card to the artist easily breaking through the Hollywood market.

-With the exception of Abraham Attah and a few others, most of the Ghanaians making impact in Hollywood are of a mixed parentage or were born in either the Americas or Europe.
+With the exception of Abraham Attah and a few others, most of the Ghanaians making an impact in Hollywood are of mixed parentage or were born in either the Americas or Europe.

 Let’s take a look at some of these Ghanaians making Ghana proud in Hollywood:

 1. Cynthia Addai-Robinson

 Actress Cynthia Addai-Robinson is an American actress of Ghanaian descent.
 She is known for her roles as Naevia in the Starz television series Spartacus and DC Comics character Amanda Waller in The CW TV series Arrow.

 Since November 2016, she plays the role of Nadine Memphis on the USA Network series Shooter.